thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 [[Back to top]](#) [[Back to API list]](README.md#documentation-for-api-endpoints) [[Back to Model list]](README.md#documentation-for-models) [[Back to README]](README.md)

 # **searchSchedules**
-> Array<ResponseSchedule> searchSchedules()
+> Array<ResponseSchedule> searchSchedules(searchSchedulesRequest)

  Search Schedules    Version: 9.4.0.cl or later   Gets a list of scheduled jobs configured for a Liveboard.
 To get details of a specific scheduled job, specify the name or GUID of the scheduled job.
-Requires at least view access to Liveboards.
+Requires at least view access to Liveboards.  **NOTE**: When filtering schedules by parameters other than `metadata`, set `record_size` to `-1` and `record_offset` to `0` for accurate results.

 ### Example